IrisSec/irissec.github.io/_posts/2020-07-24-Tom-Nook-Has-Stonks.md

 ---
+title: Tom Nook Has Stonks
+author: not_really
+categories: [crypto, re]
 layout: post
-title:       "Tom Nook Has Stonks [warmup]"
-description: "solved by not_really"
 ---

-## Writeup by not_really

 > Tom nook is really really rich for a capitalist racoon warlord.
 But just how rich... is he (vsauce music begins).
 >